ryanmello/lilli/PROJECT_SUMMARY.md

 ## What You Have Now

-A **complete, detailed plan** for building an AI agent system for flower shops using Python and LangGraph.
+A **complete, detailed plan** for building an AI agent system for flower shops using Python, FastAPI, WebSockets, and LangGraph.

 ---